dvinibrahimagic/vehicles/vehicles-ooa.md

 ## THINGS

 ### Vehicle Types
-- Car - personal transportation machine
+- Car - personal transportation machine (an example of a passenger vehicle)

 - Sports Car - more powerful and expensive version of a car

-- Truck - transport loads of shipments, bigger and longer than a car
+- Truck - transport loads of shipments, bigger and longer than a car (an example of a material transport vehicle)

 - Bus - to commercially transport people from a to b